Close Menu

 Additionally, the doctor may be an expert in physical disease.
 For example, the doctor may be a surgeon 0r an expert in internal medicine.
 For instance, the judge should be asking a doctor to testify if you have a rare or complex medical condition.
 The Medical Expert cannot examine you at the hearing.
 However, they can ask you some questions.
 They may ask questions to clarify your symptoms.
 Similarly, they may ask about your past medical history.

 The medical expert may compare a physical condition, like Multiple Myeloma with Listing 13.07.
-Or, if you have Multiple Sclerosis, the doctor will testify whether your MS meets listing 11.09.
+Or, if you have Multiple Sclerosis, then the doctor will testify about whether your MS meets listing 11.09.
 Additionally, the medical expert can testify as to your residual functional capacity.

 THE VOCATIONAL EXPERT

 The VE answers the ALJ’s questions while considering your physical and mental conditions.
 They will also consider any skills you have from past work, your age, and your level of education.
+Review information about job skills.

-HEARING PREPARATION IS THE KEY TO WIN YOUR DISABILITY HEARING
+PREPARATION IS THE KEY TO WIN YOUR DISABILITY HEARING

 At our law firm, we believe the key to winning your SSA hearing is the development of your medical record.
 You develop a good case by getting the correct medical evidence.